Examine the social, economic, and political impacts of globalization, westernization, and climate change in the Pacific Islands.

 - (PACI3010 / 3 credits / 45 hours)

-- The Traditional Societies in Transition course examines key aspects of traditional Pacific societies as well as the physical and historical forces that have shaped the Pacific Islands region at large.
+- This course explores the ways in which traditional societies have adapted to development and change and the challenges small Pacific Islands now face from climate change.
+The course examines key aspects of traditional Pacific societies as well as the physical and historical forces that have shaped the Pacific Islands region at large.
 This course focuses on culture and the ways in which traditional societies have adapted to development and change.
-The seminar has components in Hawaii, Samoa, American Samoa, and Fiji.
+The components of this course are brought to life through lectures, and excursions in Hawai‘i, Samoa, American Samoa, and Fiji.

 - Globalization and Contemporary Issues – syllabus